Time-Lapse Evolution of Istanbul’s Urban Form: 330 AD to Present

 Excavating Old New York Penn Station

-This historical essay and narrated film comparison of past vs. present explores the historical significance and transformation of Pennsylvania Station in New York City.
+The accompanying historical essay explores the historical significance and transformation of this trains station.
 Originally a grand architectural masterpiece from 1910 that embodied neoclassical design and values, the station was demolished in the 1960s, in order to build a modern structure that lacks its predecessor’s grandeur.
-This shift reflects both economic decisions and the ongoing struggle between community and capital to shape the future of New York City’s public spaces.
-VIEW PUBLICATION
+VIEW PROJECT >

 St. Paul’s Cathedral Dome: a synthesis of engineering and art